ufjschool/ob-s14/drafts/final/fisherman.maryreyes.md

 The instability of his profession never stops him from living life to the fullest.
 When he’s not fishing, Balasis hangs out with his friends, expresses his loyalty to Chipotle Mexican Grill by ordering a burrito bowl daily and never misses an opportunity to hug a pretty girl — although, his heart belongs to one lady in particular.

 His love for the sea and pride in being in fisherman is apparent to everyone he encounters — and not simply because of his passion.
-He sports a hogfish tattoo on his left forearm and an entire sleeve on his right.
-The vivid scene boasts a net, a lobster, the ocean, a kingfish and a mutton snapper.
+He sports a Hogfish tattoo on his left forearm and an entire sleeve on his right.
+The vivid scene boasts a net, a lobster, the ocean, a Kingfish and a Mutton snapper.

 “Fishing can be very rewarding to someone who enjoys it," he says, "but it’s the hardest, most backbreaking work you can imagine."

-Although his days spent fishing bring him happiness, Balasis remains conscious of the things he often sacrifices for the job he loves.
+Although his days spent fishing bring him happiness, Balasis remains conscious of the sacrifices he makes for the job he loves.
 Lack of sleep, skin cancer and the toll it can take on a fisherman’s family life — if he’s lucky enough to have one — are all possible symptoms of his unquenchable addiction.
 He works rain or shine, drives all the way to the Gulf Coast if need be and never puts sleep first.
-He even made up a quote to help him cope with the stressful days: “Days of agony for moments of bliss.”
+He even made up a quote to help him cope with stressful times: “Days of agony for moments of bliss.”

 Recently, a cheap shot from a belligerent man left him with a broken jaw.
 It’s been wired shut for three weeks now, meaning protein shakes and other liquids are his only source of sustenance.
 Even without solid food in his stomach and a stabbing pain in his face, he continues to fish.
 But he daydreams about the feast he plans to eat at Chili’s upon the wire’s removal: queso, fajitas, bacon ranch quesadillas, chipotle chicken tenders and molten lava cake.
 And no, he doesn’t intend to share.